Let’s review how to explore, and what you should look for in a college’s surrounding town.

 Back to the entertainment: see how far it is from campus, and make sure it’s something you’d enjoy doing for four years.
 Of course having fun is not the reason you’re going to college, but you need to have it once in awhile if you’re going to keep your sanity.
 All fun and no play makes Jack a dull boy, as they say.

 Groceries & Shopping

 Also while you’re scoping out the grocery stores, take a look for any general shopping needs you may have.
 Where will you get clothes or anything else you’re going to need while you’re there?
-True, a lot of stuff you could probably pick up while visiting your parents, but if you’re going to school far from home, you’ll need to know how you’re going to take care of yourself in the long run.
+True, a lot of stuff you could probably pick up while visiting your parents.
+But if you’re going to school far from home (or you are going this solo), you’ll need to know how you’re going to take care of yourself in the long run.

 Once your required dorm days are over (if they are required), where will you live?
 Scope out the neighborhoods.
 Make sure you feel safe in them.
 Do the houses seem cared for?
 Is someone keeping up with maintenance?
 Will you still be able to walk to campus?
 If so, will you feel safe doing so?
 Do buses go out that way?
 Or will you need a car?
 If so, what’s the parking situation like?